InteractionDesignFoundation/handbook/library/front-end/clean-code-js.md

 destructuring syntax.
 This has a few advantages:

 1. When someone looks at the function signature, it's immediately clear what properties are being used.
+2. It can be used to simulate named parameters.
-2. Destructuring also clones the specified primitive values of the argument object passed into the function.
+3. Destructuring also clones the specified primitive values of the argument object passed into the function.
 This can help prevent side effects.
 Note: objects and arrays that are destructured from the argument object are NOT cloned.
-3. Linters can warn you about unused properties, which would be impossible without destructuring.
+4. Linters can warn you about unused properties, which would be impossible without destructuring.

 **Bad:**